 Schedule Adjustment and Drop Period

 Schedule Adjustment: The schedule adjustment period is the first 10 days of classes for the fall and spring semesters, the first 5 days of classes for Summer Sessions I and II, and the first 3 days of classes for Winter Term and 3-week Summer Term sessions.
-Courses may be added, when space is available, during the schedule adjustment period, and will appear on the student's permanent record along with other courses previously listed.
+Courses may be added, when space is available, during the schedule adjustment period, and will appear on the student's permanent record.
 Courses dropped during this period will not appear on the student's permanent record.

 Complete information on schedule adjustment and drop period for Summer Term, Winter Term, Freshmen Connection, and Professional Programs may be found at www.oes.umd.edu .